Huntsville Animal Shelter is a city-run organization for adoptable pets in Huntsville, Alabama.

 Adopting parties must be at least 19 years old and show confirmation of identity.
 It takes about 30 minutes to finish the adoption process.
 Please give yourself plenty of time to find your new pet, interact with it, and complete any necessary paperwork.
 It's possible that a home visit is required.
 Because pets must be spayed or neutered prior to adoption, you may need to return to the shelter at a later date to pick up your pet if it has not yet had this procedure.

 Adoption fees for dogs, puppies, cats, and kittens range from $35 to $50.
 The Shelter may conduct adoption discounts with low to no-cost fees during high housing times.
-These deals are promoted on our website as well as on social media.
 Certain pets may be subject to restrictions and increased prices.

 Spay or neuter surgery (needed by law), rabies vaccination and City license (necessary by law), and pet I.D. are all included in all adoptions (in case your pet gets lost).
 Prior to adoption, all dogs will be tested for heartworms.